 At school Douglas was given violin tuition from Steven Merson.
 It was he who introduced Douglas, at the age of twelve, to Hector MacAndrew, -one of the greatest exponents of Scottish fiddle playing.
 He went on to become MacAndrew's most distinguished pupil, winning every major fiddle competition, including the International Gathering of the Clans at the Usher Hall, Edinburgh in 1977 and the Golden Fiddle in 1979.
 Douglas has also written a few tunes, his compositions winning at the Elgin, Banchory and Kirriemuir festivals, with two of his latest on his current recording being, "The Findhorn Clerk of Works" and "Lorna's Delight", both receiving critical acclaim However, he kept regular contact with Hector MacAndrew up until his death in 1980.
-In tribute to Hector MacAndrew, Douglas performed with Yehudi Menuhin at a concert in Inverness on 21st April 1980 - an event talked of to this day.
+In tribute to Hector MacAndrew, Douglas performed the Slow Air "Robert Cormack" with Yehudi Menuhin at a concert in Inverness on 21st April 1980 - an event talked of to this day.

 Douglas studied for four years at the Royal Scottish Academy of Music and Drama, where he obtained a performers diploma, and also first met Alastair Moore., a fellow student.
 On graduating, he spent twenty years performing, touring and recording with the Scottish National Orchestra.
 Over the years Douglas and Alastair performed together widely throughout Scotland and have remained good friends ever since.
 Douglas is delighted that Alastair has contributed his musicianship on the latest CD.